Skip to content

 Do you wake up feeling sad, fearful or agitated?
 Perhaps you are unable to face a new day because you have been through a rough time.
 Maybe you are anxious about the uncertainties of our times.
 If any of these fit you, I recommend the 23rd Psalm.
 It is truly my go-to scripture.
 It will calm those anxieties, fears, sadness and the inability to face a new day.

 I memorized Psalm 23, along with the Lord’s Prayer when I was a child.
-I was not saved at the time, but unlike today, children said the Psalm 23 in their classrooms at school.
-The 23rd Psalm was also a part of the lessons at Sunday school and at Vacation Bible School.
-Even as a child, the 23rd Psalm made me feel protected, warm, and safe.
-Psalm 23 has remained a part of my life, particularly, when I have been distressed; I can feel the Lord holding me in his arms.
+I was not saved at the time, but unlike today, children learned and said the 23rd Psalm at school.
+The 23rd Psalm was also a part of Sunday school lessons and Vacation Bible School classes.
+The 23rd Psalm made me feel protected, warm, and safe, even as an unsaved child.
+The 23rd Psalm has remained a part of my life, particularly, when I have been distressed.
+During those times, I can feel the Lord holding me in his arms.
 In fact, there are days when I awake literally saying the 23rd Psalm.
 The verses generally permeate my soul multiple times each day.
-Although the NIV, and sometimes, the AMP, are my go-to Bible translations, the King James Version is the version I memorized when I was a child.
-It has been my go-to-translation throughout my life.
+Although the NIV, and sometimes, the AMP, are my go-to Bible study translations, the King James Version is the one that I memorized as a child.
+So, I repeat the King James Version when I say it.

 A Psalm of David (KJV)